uptane/uptane-standard/uptane-standard.md

 If all three steps complete without error, the ECU SHALL overwrite its current attested time with the time it has just downloaded and generate a new nonce/token for the next request to the time server.

 If any check fails, the ECU SHALL NOT overwrite its current attested time, and SHALL jump to the fifth step ({{create_version_report}}).
-The ECU SHOULD reuse its previous token for the next request to the time server.
+The ECU MUST reuse its previous token for the next request to the time server.

 #### Verify metadata {#verify_metadata}